Last Updated on

 However, if you favor Apple above any other brand and find that working with iOS is much easier than working with Android, the iPhone 11 may be right for you.

-As a three-year-old phone, it will suffice for the time being.
+As a four-year-old phone, it will suffice for the time being.
 If you don’t expect much from your phone and 4G is enough, working with the iPhone 11 would be a dream come true.

 The final decision is yours, and depending on your budget; you may determine whether you require the device in your life.